vargalott/vigenere-freq/README.md

 Optional arguments:
-  -h,--help             Show this help message and exit -f,--file F           File with a text to cipher -k,--key K            Key for a text to cipher --seq-start SS        Start value of chars strings sequences --seq-end SE          End value of chars strings sequences --div-start DS        Start value of the divisor interval --div-end DE          End value of the divisor interval --trim-count TC       Threshold value for found sequences --crop-count CC       How much data to crop -v,--verbose          Be more verbose
+  -h,--help             Show this help message and exit -v,--verbose          Detailed output
+  -f,--file F           File with a text to cipher -k,--key K            Key for a text to cipher --seq-start SS        Start value of lengths of chars sequences --seq-end SE          End value of lengths of chars sequences --div-start DS        Start value of the divisor interval --div-end DE          End value of the divisor interval --trim-count TC       Leave only those data that char sequence occur more
+                        than specified value
+  --crop-count CC       Value that indicating how much data to leave for the
+                        resulting sample
 ```

 ## License